-Things to Consider Before Applying
+Things to Consider Before Applying for a Credit Card

 Before you rush to apply for credit, make sure you’re ready.
 Here’s what to consider doing prior to applying.

-Consider any other upcoming credit applications: Be mindful about what’s on your horizon before you move forward with applying for a new credit card.
+• Consider any other upcoming credit applications: Be mindful about what’s on your horizon before moving forward with applying for a new credit card.
 For example, if you think that you will be applying for a mortgage or car loan soon, you may not want to apply for a card and rack up multiple inquiries at once.
 It may make sense to get your mortgage or car loan first and wait for a little while to go after the credit card.

-Think about why you want to apply for a credit card: Lastly, have a little talk with yourself.
+• Think about why you want to apply for a credit card: Lastly, have a little talk with yourself.
 A credit card rule of thumb is just because you can get a credit card doesn’t mean you need one.
 If you already have a credit card, what’s driving you to apply?
 How are you managing your existing credit card?
 If you’re not 100% sure you’ll be able to pay off the balance in full each month, think twice about getting it.
 When balances linger from month to month, it becomes costly due to interest racking up.

 Applying for a credit card may be a simple process in terms of filling out the forms, but that doesn’t mean it’s something to take lightly.
-It can have very real effects on your credit score, and thus is always something to be considered carefully and done responsibly.
+It can have very real effects on your credit score due to the fact that a formal application requires a hard credit inquiry.
+Thus, applying for a credit card is always something you should consider carefully and do responsibly.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.